-The application deadline for the 2018-2019 Steve Mason Sports Media Scholarship has been extended.
-Apply here.
+The application deadline for the 2018-2019 Steve Mason Sports Media Scholarship has now passed.
+Check back in Spring 2019 for applications details.

 Steve Mason has been the co-host of the long-running “Mason & Ireland,” the top-rated sports talk radio show in Los Angeles, for nearly a decade.
 He is also a regular contributor for KTTV Fox 11/Los Angeles where he regularly contributes on “Good Day LA” and has also guest hosted for Steve Edwards on the successful long-running Los Angeles television morning show.
 Mason was born in Altoona, PA and raised in Toledo, OH.
 By the time he was 15, he was already hosting a daily radio show, and by 20, while attending Bowling Green State University, he was the host of the #1-rated morning radio show in Toledo.
 He has enjoyed a varied broadcast career, including as morning show host of the first all-sports radio station in America, The Mighty 690 in San Diego in 1992.
 In 1994, he teamed with John Ireland for “The Mason & Ireland Show,” which aired simultaneously on XTRA Sports 690/San Diego, XTRA Sports 1150/Los Angeles and on LA’s Fox Sports West (TV).
 He became well known nationally for his work with broadcast legend Tom Snyder on “The Late, Late Radio Show with Tom Snyder & Steve Mason” for CBS Radio Network, interviewing hundreds of celebrities from all walks of life including Joseph Gordon Levitt, Ben Kingsley, Dolly Parton, Billy Bob Thornton, Gena Rowlands, Mike Leigh, Steve Allen, President Jimmy Carter, Brandon Tartikoff, Brenda Blethyn, Anthony Minghella, Les Moonvies, Catherine Zeta-Jones, James Cromwell, Owen Wilson, then-Texas Rangers owner George W. Bush and many more.
 Mason came out on-air in March 2016.